mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/veeva-vault-promomats-connector.md

 ## Prerequisites

-### Administrator Credentials
+- Administrator credentials
 - Ensure you have a Veeva Vault account with administrative privileges.
-- Enable API access in your Veeva Vault instance.
+- Enable the API access in your Veeva Vault instance.

-### API Configuration
 - Activate REST API access in your Veeva Vault instance.
-For details, refer to the [Veeva Vault API documentation](https://developer.veevavault.com/docs/).
+For more information, see [Veeva Vault API documentation](https://developer.veevavault.com/docs/).

-### Veeva Vault URL
 - Verify the URL for your Veeva Vault instance.
 The format typically looks like:
   `https://<your-vault-domain>.veevavault.com`

----

-## Setup
+## Get started

 ### Step 1: Configure Display Name
 Provide a meaningful display name in the Microsoft 365 Admin Center to identify the connector.